Team

 • Kavita Jadhav

-Scientist II, Liver Biology
+Senior Scientist, Liver Biology

 Favorite Quote: “No man is an island; every book is a world.” – Gabrielle Zevin